John Donne (1572-1631)

 "John Donne" is not only an opera about the life of a genius - it asks questions about the results of (all varieties of) political repression, and about the moral limits of adaptability; but also about the power of compromise and self-sacrifice.
 In his love poems, Donne took women out of the heavenly spheres and back down to Earth - a debatable kind of equality.
 Much of the contradictory life of John Donne can inspire and provoke, especially inasmuch as he found an intelligent and personal way to play an important role in a radically changing society.

 The plot of the opera has, of course, elements of fiction; but historical and biographical contexts are carefully observed.
-The traditional operatic points of tension and relief (love, erotic, war, struggle, tragedy, humor) have been generously placed; but John Donne is no hero - his virtue is having been human enough to have sought the path between the extremes.
+The traditional operatic points of tension and relief (love, eroticism, war, struggle, tragedy, humor) have been generously placed; but John Donne is no hero - his virtue is having been human enough to have sought the path between the extremes.

 "John Donne" is scored for: 2 piccolos, 2 flutes, 2 Bb clarinets, 1 bass-clarinet, 3 tenor saxophones, 2 bassoons, 1 counter-bassoon, 4 French horns, 3 trumpets, 3 trombones, 1 tuba, percussion (military drum, 2 tom-toms, snare, tympani, gong, temple-block, cymbals, and whip), harp, piano, celesta and strings.